LinaAlkawass/Assignment_3/README.md

 # Description
 Open-Source Energy System Modeling, VU 370.062: homework assignment 3

+In this assignment the following two features have been added to Baseline tutorial (westeros_baseline.ipynb).

 ## Add a new technology “gas power plant” (scenario_gas_ppl.ipynb)
 Pre-requisites:
 - MESSAGEix framework installed and working